-In 2010, the Hood Canal Coordinating Council (HCCC) partnered with a diverse array of organizations, agencies, and individuals to initiate the development of the Hood Canal Integrated Watershed Plan (IWP) to achieve a shared vision that a healthy ecosystem is essential for thriving Hood Canal communities.
-The IWP planning process was a mechanism through which HCCC and its partners identified key ecological and social aspects of the watershed valued by Hood Canal communities, established an initial understanding of the status of these components, identified the pressures impacting them, and developed a suite of strategies intended to improve their status and benefit the Hood Canal ecosystem and human communities.
+In 2010, the Hood Canal Coordinating Council (HCCC) partnered with a diverse array of organizations, agencies, and individuals to initiate the development of The Hood Canal Integrated Watershed Plan (IWP).
+The IWP planning process was a mechanism through which participants could identify key ecological and social aspects of the watershed (focal components) valued by Hood Canal communities, establish an initial understanding of the status of these focal components, identify pressures impacting them, and develop a suite of strategies intended to improve their status and ultimately the benefits they provide the Hood Canal ecosystem and human communities.
 Over the course of four years, partners deliberated over selecting areas of focus, pressures to address, indicators to monitor, and strategies to prioritize.